-Loratadine Sandoz 10 is used to relieve the symptoms of allergic rhinitis (inflammation of the nasal passages caused by an allergy such as hay fever or allergy to dust mites) and long-term idiopathic urticaria (itching and patches on the skin condition caused by an allergy).
+Loratadine Sandoz 10 is used to relieve the symptoms of allergic rhinitis (inflammation of the nasal passages caused by an allergy such as hay fever or allergy to dust mites) and long-term idiopathic urticaria (itching and patches on the skin).
 'Idiopathic' means that the cause of the urticaria is not known.